 An interesting accessibility development is that iOS14 devices, recent Android devices, Windows 10 computers (and of course XBox One), Chromebooks and Apple Macs all now support the bluetooth XBox One gamepad controller and its accessible alternative the Microsoft Adaptive Controller (for switch access).
 Many of the Sensory apps now support these input devices also, so you will find that the live demo of most some Sensory Apps can be controlled by an XBox Controller.

-As of Nov 2020, the current Sensory iOS Apps via the Apple App Store cannot yet support the XBox Controller.
+UPDATED: Since early 2021 the current Sensory iOS Apps via the Apple App Store can now support the XBox Controller and Adaptive Controller.
 However, accessing the app from the Sensory Live! service will give full XBox Controller support.
 This is because the app is live online using the Safari browser.

 See more about the Microsoft Adaptive Controller and a selection of other input accessories and techniques below.